SIslamMun/Parser/README.md

 ### bioRxiv downloads fail

-bioRxiv uses Cloudflare protection that blocks automated downloads.
-Try:
+bioRxiv uses Cloudflare protection that may block automated downloads.
+The tool automatically falls back to Selenium (headless Chrome) when direct downloads fail.
+If Selenium fallback also fails:
+- Ensure Chrome is installed on your system
+- Check if webdriver-manager can download ChromeDriver
-- Connect to university VPN (sometimes helps)
+- Try connecting to university VPN
-- Download manually from browser

 ### Verification fails for valid entries